 Do you need easy reading for ESL Beginners?
 Even if you're new to English, reading is a great way to practice it.
 It's important to find reading materials that you can understand.
 You don't want to stop too often to look up words.
 That interrupts you and makes it hard to follow the story.
 Success with easy reading will make you want more!

-If you want books you can carry with you, try children’s stories.
-Most are very well-written, and interesting to adults as well as children.
-(They need to be, because adults buy them and often read them with their kids.)
-They are short enough you can finish them in a reasonable length of time, and illustrations make them easier to understand.
+If you want easy books you can carry with you, try children’s stories.
+Most are very well-written and interesting to adults as well as children.
+(They need to be because adults buy them and often read them with their kids.)
+Many are short, and illustrations make them easier to understand.

-A librarian (or bookstore clerk) can recommend some excellent books to match your reading level and interests.
-In addition to stories, there are children’s non-fiction (factual) books on many subjects.
+A librarian (or bookstore clerk) can recommend books to match your reading level and interests.
+Besides stories, there are children’s non-fiction (factual) books on many subjects.
+Many are simple English reading-- great for beginners!

-Dr. Seuss (Theodore Geisel) wrote some of the first beginning readers, including The Cat in the Hat and Green Eggs and Ham.
-There are also many child detective books and many animal stories, like Little Bear by Else Minarik and Frog and Toad are Friends by Arnold Lobel.
+Dr. Seuss wrote some of the first beginning readers.
+See The Cat in the Hat series and Green Eggs and Ham.
+There are many child detective easy readers.
+See also animal stories, like Little Bear by Else Minarik and Frog and Toad are Friends by Arnold Lobel.

 For adults, I recommend the Amelia Bedelia books by Peggy Parish.

 Amelia Bedelia is a maid who is easily confused by English idioms.
 She tries her best to follow instructions for cleaning the house, but she makes lots of mistakes.
 (Her boss asks her to dust the furniture, so she sprinkles powder on it, instead of using a cloth to remove the dust.)
 Children find these stories very funny.
-So do adults, especially if you have ever been confused by these expressions.
+So do adults.
+You may have found some of these expressions confusing, just as Amelia Bedelia did!

-The Easy Reader Classics series includes a number of short (32 page) easy readers adapted from these favorite children’s stories:
+The Easy Reader Classics series has simple-to-read books adapted from these favorite children’s stories:

 If you want to read these classics in English someday, here is your chance to “taste” them.
 (It will be easier to read the real story later.)

-Try your library if you have one close by, or order them online from Amazon.com (notice the less expensive offers below their main one) or another bookstore.
+Try your library if you have one close by.
+You can also order them online from Amazon.com or another bookstore.
+(Notice that Amazon often has less expensive offers below their main one.)

 Almost as easy is the Encyclopedia Brown detective series.
-If you enjoy mysteries or finding clues and solving puzzles, try these collections of short stories.
+Encyclopedia Brown is a very smart kid.
+He helps other children outsmart bullies-- and helps his father (a police chief) solve crimes.
+Each is a collection of very short mysteries.
+If you enjoy finding clues and solving puzzles, they're a lot of fun.
 Click here for more information and a link to a sample.

-When you are ready for a little harder reading, consider children’s picture books, especially the Caldecott Award winners.
-(Each was voted the best picture book published in the U.S. that year.)
+When you are ready for a little harder reading, consider children’s picture books.
+Take a look at the Caldecott Award winners.
+(Each won a prize as the best picture book published in the U.S. that year.)

 In picture books, the illustrations help make the words clear, so you don’t need to look up so many.
 Any library or bookstore in the U.S. will have many of these, or you can order them online.